IndraGunawan/symfony-docs/components/uid.rst

     $uuid = Uuid::v7();
     // $uuid is an instance of Symfony\Component\Uid\UuidV7

-.. versionadded:: 7.4

-    In Symfony 7.4, the precision was increased from milliseconds to microseconds.

 **UUID v8** (custom)

 Provides an RFC-compatible format intended for experimental or vendor-specific use cases